Kevin Rodney Sullivan: Major film productions

-He then went on to produce Barbershop 2: Back in Business (2004), which was a sequel to the original Barbershop (2002), with the entire original cast returning with some additions.
-Notable cast members include: Ice Cube, Cedric the Entertainer, Anthony Anderson, and a brief cameo by Queen Latifah in promotion of her own spinoff of the Barbershop franchise.
+Sullivan then produced Barbershop 2: Back in Business (2004), a sequel to Barbershop (2002).
+The original cast returned with some additions.
+Notable cast members included Ice Cube, Cedric the Entertainer, Anthony Anderson, and a brief cameo by Queen Latifah in promotion of her spinoff of the Barbershop franchise.

 The latest major film production by Kevin Sullivan was Guess Who (2005); the idea for the movie was originally a collaborative effort by Ashton Kutcher and Bernie Mac.
 As Kutcher explained in an interview about his choice of directors, "I had a conversation with Kevin before we started the movie.
-And the reason that I liked Kevin -- we picked Kevin to do the movie, Bernie and I did, because what he knew the movie needed was heart.
+And the reason that I liked Kevin - we picked Kevin to do the movie, Bernie and I did, because what he knew the movie needed was heart.
 And he was more concerned about the heart than the comedy".
 The movie focuses on a young white man (played by Kutcher) attempting to marry an African American woman, while trying to seek the approval of her overprotective father (played by Bernie Mac).
 Working with Sullivan did have its impact upon the film, as Kutcher explains, "Well, working for Kevin Sullivan was a very different experience for me.
 Kevin didn't just let us go.
 At no point in time did Kevin just let us go...
 And I think that that brought a different performance for each of us from what we'd done before".
 The movie received mostly mixed reviews.